 - TBD – Qualifier

 If we look at what happened at BLAST Slam VI (the last big Dota 2 event before this one), OG and Natus Vincere seem to be in a really good position.
-The two surprised everyone with their results and it seems like this meta suits them really well.
-We look forward to seeing them in action once again and believe they have what it takes to win.
+The two surprised everyone with their results, and it seems like this meta suits them really well.
+Both teams enter the event in strong form after deep runs at BLAST Slam VI, making them legitimate title contenders.

-Aside from these two, Team Yandex, Team Falcons and Team Liquid are also some of the names we should be aware of.
+Aside from these two, Team Yandex, Team Falcon, and Team Liquid are also entering the tournament as consistent top-four threats based on recent results.
 Their most recent results have been stable and remain a constant threat to the rest.